 Kyoto is famous for traditional Japanese sweets, but if you come from overseas, you may want to also try something different.
-In this article you can find about the best sweet food souvenirs Kyoto has to offer!
+In this article you can find about the best souvenirs Kyoto has to offer!

 Gion Marun is in the famous sightseeing area of Gion, and it is a souvenir shop especially popular among young women.
 Their specialty is this “Chick Hozui,” Japanese marshmallows that are on the sweeter side of things.
 Many people come here just to see these cute chick-shaped marshmallows.

 The colorful Kyoto candy at Crochet is very photogenic, sweet, and yummy!
 They are always popular, and they keep for a long time, and they look colorful and cute so they make for great souvenirs.

 Kogetsu’s Senju Senbei’s are truly a classic souvenir choice, and even though they are called senbei, they are sweet and they have a matcha or hojicha filling.
 They are like Japanese cookies, and I feel like I could eat really many of them in one sitting.

 Otabe can be found in Kyoto Station, and they sell many souvenirs that use matcha in them.
 This matcha baumkuchen spit cake is an especially famous one, and it has just the right amount of matcha and sweetness.
 This matcha baumkuchen is great for those who like matcha, but even those who don’t should be able to enjoy it.